wise-cube/wise-cube/Architecture/README.md

 }
 ```

-### MQTT broker
+### MQTT broker / MQTTSN gateway

 A simple mqtt broker that may be implemented with any technology.
 It is only required to bridge the communication between the broker and the Game Server

 It should only accept secure TLS connections.

+Additionally we may need an mqtt/sn gateway for better supporting riot-os.

 ### Database

-It is used  by the Game Server to keep historical data and add a persistency layer for future statistics and insights.
+The database will contain the status of the group at any moment, therefore most of the game logic is implemented with the help of a consistent set of values and rules.